Kenya’s history of disputed elections

 Clashes in the weeks that follow kill more than 1,100 people and force 600,000 from their homes in a country generally seen as a beacon of stability in Africa.

-The epicentre of the violence is the Rift Valley, where members of the ethnic Kalenjin and Luo communities, who mainly back Odinga, clash with members of the Kikuyu community, to which Kibaki belongs.
+The epicentre of the violence is the Rift Valley, where members of the Kalenjin and Luo communities, who mainly back Odinga, clash with members of the Kikuyu tribe, to which Kibaki belongs.

 On February 28, 2008, an internationally brokered power-sharing agreement is signed under which Kibaki keeps his job and Odinga becomes prime minister.

-In 2010, the International Criminal Court (ICC) opens a probe for crimes against humanity over the 2007-2008 violence.
+In 2010, the International Criminal Court (ICC) opens a probe into crimes against humanity over the 2007-2008 violence.

 Two years later its judges confirm charges against Uhuru Kenyatta, son of Jomo Kenyatta, and William Ruto, members of opposing parties at the time, for their alleged role in the violence.

-On March 4, 2013, Kenyatta wins the election and a year later he becomes the first sitting president to appear before the ICC.
+Kenyatta wins the 2013 election and a year later becomes the first sitting president to appear before the ICC.

 But the cases against both Kenyatta and Ruto later collapse, with former ICC chief prosecutor Fatou Bensouda saying a relentless campaign of victim and witness intimidation made a trial impossible.